szilvia-csernus/book-cycle/README.md

 # Performance

 To achieve the best possible performance, I chose not to use any frontend libraries that have to load before the page renders (like Bootstrap, Materialize, or JQuery) to reduce render-blocking code loading.
 While writing the code this way was more complex, it greatly improved the project's Lighthouse scores.
-In local development, all my Performance scores are over 90%.
 The lower performance in production is all due to unavoidable elements, like Stripe's script needed for Fraud detection and the slow response time from the hosting providers.
 Purchasing more expensive hosting packages would greatly improve performance in production.

 To further improve the site's responsiveness and achieve a seamless user experience, a frontend framework like ReactJS could be used combined with Django's REST framework for the backend.
 This architecture, however, was beyond the scope of this project.